-The Joker is usually a Karma Houdini, but he got it good in an episode of Batman: The Animated Series.
+- The Joker is usually a Karma Houdini, but he got it good in episode "Beware the Creeper".
 He pushes Jack Ryder into a vat of chemicals after dosing him with laughing gas.
 Ryder comes back as The Creeper, who hits on Harley and eventually chases Joker through Gotham in a chase scene so wacky it ends with Joker yelling, "He's a lunatic!" and practically begging Batman for help, only to get arrested.

 Tom: Gee, I'm throwin' away a million dollars...
 BUT I'M HAPPY!